cornae/u6/_includes/menu.md

 One cannot think well, love well, if one has not dined well.
+- on the 23 of mei it's lobsterday at u6.. *€ 30'- PP*
+ reservations are in order call or mail us.

 # Breakfast
 - Croissants with butter and jam *€ 3*